 Bachelor of Fine Arts Degree in Theatre

 The Shakespeare Studies minor draws on the resources of seven academic departments and programs, the 10,000-volume Margery Bailey Renaissance Collection, and the Oregon Shakespeare Festival.
-For more on this program, please visit sou.edu/shakespeare/minor/.
+For more on this program, please visit Shakespeare Studies.

 For details on the process of pursuing the BA, BS, and BFA degree, please see the current Student Handbook PDF document located on the sidebar above.

-The SOU theatre department provides our BA, BS and BFA theatre major students with access to dance, voice and musical theatre-specific electives as part of our Musical Theatre Studies program, but, it is important to note that we do not offer a major or minor in musical theatre.
-The department (generally) produces one musical per year as one of our six productions - however, there have been years in which no musical production is mounted.
-Students may work with the music department to explore private voice lessons or music foundational courses in addition to any regularly offered coursework in the theatre department.
+The SOU theatre department provides our BA, BS and BFA theatre major students with access to dance, voice and musical theatre-specific electives as part of our Musical Theatre Studies program.
+Beginning in the 2018-2019 catalog year we will be offering a Musical Theatre Minor.
+The department produces one musical per year as one of our six productions - however, there have been years in which no musical production is mounted.
+Students may work with the theatre and music programs to explore private voice lessons or music foundational courses in addition to any regularly offered coursework in the theatre department.
 All our productions are open audition and we welcome anyone with musical theatre interest and experience to join us.